ept/blog/_posts/2007-07-24-train-ticket-machines-uk-vs-germany.md

 [geeks](http://mingle2.com/geek-quiz) and
 [technophobes](http://www.thefreedictionary.com/technophobe).
 Quite a challenge!

-<p>Last weekend I was
+Last weekend I was
 in Germany, which gave me an opportunity to compare the ticket machines there to the British ones.
 I took photographs of the screens, which I will present in detail in two separate articles.
 Today I will compare just summary views of the two contrasting system.

 <h3>The comparison</h3>

 Some of the points to consider: How long does it take an average user to buy a ticket?
 Can the machine quickly serve common requests, as well as cater for occasional unusual requests?
-How usable are the machines for visitors, who are not familiar with the fare structure and other national particularities?</p>
+How usable are the machines for visitors, who are not familiar with the fare structure and other national particularities?

 In terms of speed and ease of use, the German machines performed **shockingly badly** compared to the British ones.
 On a British ticket machine,